I have been a part of NGOs working in the field of population and poverty and am well aware of latest studies in these two fields.

 What Is Poverty?

 Poverty is a state of constant deprivations, shortages, hardships and lack of well-being.
 In the extreme case, it is a miserable condition characterized by malnutrition, illiteracy, disease, squalid surroundings, high infant mortality, and low life expectancy.
 It is a state of powerlessness and voicelessness that is beyond any reasonable definition of human decency.
-It is a self perpetuating mess that traps the poor in poverty.
-An ideal anti-poverty framework would try to eliminate all these forms of deprivations.
+It is a self-perpetuating mess that traps the poor in poverty.
+An ideal anti-poverty framework would try to eliminate all these forms of deprivation.

 The first SDG says ‘No Poverty’: the eradication of extreme poverty by 2030 for all people everywhere.
 Here ‘everywhere’ implies that developed countries are also included.